Aditys018/PortfolioBlogs/content/blogs/what-is-toolchain.md

 ## Preface

-Every computer contains multiple components in it which are responsible to perform specific tasks.
+Every computer contain multiple components in it which are responsible to perform specific tasks.
 There are 7 main components of a computer:

 1. Input devices